Peter Lombard

 Peter Lombard (also Peter the Lombard, Pierre Lombard or Petrus Lombardus; c.
-1096, Novara – 21/22 July 1160, Paris), was a scholastic theologian, Bishop of Paris, and author of Four Books of Sentences which became the standard textbook of theology, for which he earned the accolade Magister Sententiarum.
+1096 – 21/22 August 1160) was an Italian scholastic theologian, Bishop of Paris, and author of the Sentences, which became the standard medieval textbook of theology.

 Biography

 Early years

 Peter Lombard was born in Lumellogno (then a rural commune, now a quartiere of Novara, Piedmont), in northwestern Italy, to a poor family.
 His date of birth was likely between 1095 and 1100.

-His education most likely began in Italy at the cathedral schools of Novara and Lucca.
+His education most likely began in Italy at the cathedral schools of Novara and Lucca and at the University of Bologna.
 The patronage of Odo, bishop of Lucca, who recommended him to Bernard of Clairvaux, allowed him to leave Italy and further his studies at Reims and Paris.
 Lombard studied first in the cathedral school at Reims, where Magister Alberich and Lutolph of Novara were teaching, and arrived in Paris about 1134, where Bernard recommended him to the canons of the church of St. Victor.

 Professor

-In Paris, where he spent the next decade teaching at the cathedral school of Notre Dame, he came into contact with Peter Abelard and Hugh of St. Victor, who were among the leading theologians of the time.
-There are no proven facts relating to his whereabouts in Paris until 1142, when he became recognized as a teacher and writer.
+In Paris, where he spent the next decade teaching at the cathedral school of Notre-Dame de Paris, he came into contact with Peter Abelard and Hugh of St. Victor, who were among the leading theologians of the time.
+There are no proven facts relating to his whereabouts in Paris until 1142, when he became recognised as a teacher and writer.
 Around 1145, Peter became a "magister", or professor, at the cathedral school of Notre Dame in Paris.
 Peter's means of earning a living before he began to derive income as a teacher and from his canon's prebend is shrouded in uncertainty.

-Lombard's style of teaching gained quick acknowledgment.
+Lombard's style of teaching gained quick acknowledgement.
 It can be surmised that this attention is what prompted the canons of Notre Dame to ask him to join their ranks.
 He was considered a celebrated theologian by 1144.
 The Parisian school of canons had not included among their number a theologian of high regard for some years.
 The canons of Notre Dame, to a man, were members of the Capetian dynasty, relatives of families closely aligned to the Capetians by blood or marriage, scions of the Île-de-France or eastern Loire Valley nobility, or relatives of royal officials.
-In contrast, Peter had no relatives, ecclesiastical connections, and no political patrons in France.
+In contrast, Peter had no relatives, ecclesiastical connections, or political patrons in France.
 It seems that he must have been invited by the canons of Notre Dame solely for his academic merit.